microsoft/pxt-arcade/docs/static/gamejam/jams/prehistoric/rules.md

 ## Getting started

 Never programmed in Microsoft MakeCode Arcade before?
 No problem!
-Check out our [game maker guide](https://arcade.makecode.com/--skillmap) to learn the basics of making a game!
+Check out our [beginner skillmaps](https://arcade.makecode.com/--skillmap#dino) to learn the basics of making a game!

 ## Rules